AKolumbic/star-wing/src/audio/docs/LayeredMusicSystem.md

 # Layered Music System

-The Star Wing audio system now supports layered music, which allows multiple music tracks to play simultaneously in perfect synchronization.
+The Star Wing audio system supports layered music through Tone.js, which allows multiple music tracks to play simultaneously in perfect synchronization.
 This enables dynamic soundtrack changes during gameplay by adding or removing layers, or adjusting their relative volumes.

 ## Overview